pdc4444/internetAutoCycler/README.md

 Setup:
 * Ensure the requirements are met
 * Clone this git repo
-* Change the variables in the script to your netbooter's local IP address, telnet port, username (default is admin), and password.
+* Fill out the script_config.ini with your Netbooters information
-* (Optional) Change the $dns_servers array to any ip address of your choosing
+* (Optional) Change the dns_servers in the script_config.ini to any ip address of your choosing
+* (Optional) Change the binaries file locations in the script_config.ini if the binaries are in a diff location on your distro
 * Make the internetAutoCycler script run via crontab (once a minute should be fine)

 example crontab entry: